-While those selling you whole life will tell you all of the great things about this type of insurance, they gloss over the high costs that are embedded within the policy and they probably won’t tell you about the commission they get for selling it to you either.
+While those selling you whole life insurance will tell you all of the great things about this product, they gloss over the high costs that are embedded within the policy and they probably won’t tell you about the commission they get for selling it to you either.
 While there are a few cases where whole life insurance might make sense, for most people, the costs are too high.

 What To Do Instead: Keep investing and insurance separate.
-Insurance is a vehicle for transferring risk you aren’t comfortable taking on to someone else.
+Insurance is a vehicle for transferring risk to someone else because you aren’t comfortable taking on yourself.
 Investments are for growing your wealth over time.
 See the difference?

 If you need insurance, then look into basic term life insurance.
 It’s low cost and does what insurance is supposed to do – provide a source of money for your dependents in the event of your untimely passing.